Mjolner-ServiceNow/mimisbrunnr.dk/_docs/rights-management-app/departments.md

 ---
 layout: single
-title: ServiceNow Setup
+title: Departments
-permalink: /rights-management-app/department/
+permalink: /rights-management-app/departments/
 last_modified_at:
 sidebar:
   nav: "rma"
 toc: true
 ---

-**Create Department**
+### Create Department
 Departments can be created to collect groups that are related to specific departments in your organization.
 Navigate to Rights Management App > Departments and click on New.

 ![Departments list](/assets/images/department.webp)